heptarch/heptarch.github.io/drafts/demon.md

 "Because you---or rather, I---cannot be saddled with that and expect a chair at Edinburgh."

-"But the child---"

-”...will be well-loved by my parents.
-And my father can arrange something in the parish register; I will make sure of it."
+"But the child---" ”---will be well-loved by my parents.
+And my father can arrange something in the parish register.
+I will ensure it."

-"And what of me?
-Of my

 <p align="center">
   ⁂